EMERGENCY DEFERRAL OF ELP CERTIFICATION

 - The department has no other graduate students with the expertise/knowledge needed to TA the course.

-If the emergency deferral is granted for this case, the student is conditionally eligible for teaching assignments for one semester only, but must simultaneously participate in Center for Teaching Excellence English Language Proficiency (CTE-ELP) instruction and achieve a certifying score on the ELPE by the end of the semester.
-The department may impose a higher requirement.
+If the emergency deferral is granted for this case, the student is conditionally eligible for teaching assignments for one semester only, but must simultaneously participate in Center for Teaching Excellence English Language Proficiency (CTE-ELP) instruction and achieve a certifying score on the ELPE Oral by the end of the semester.
+If the student does not meet certification requirements by the end of the deferred semester, the student is ineligible for rehire until certification requirements are met.
 The department must also assign a faculty member to conduct periodic reviews, including observations of student teaching performance during the first month of the semester, with appropriate actions if they deem the student’s performance as unacceptable.